18F/ads-bpa/pages/actual-blankets.md

 [Insert public domain image of blankets]

-For this work, 18F partnered with the General Service Administration (GSA) [Office of Warm Bedding Services](https://pages.18f.gov/ads-bpa/actual-blankets) to establish a [blanket purchase agreement (BPA)](http://www.gsa.gov/portal/content/199353) featuring vendors specializing in blankets and related bedding (e.g., duvets, comforters, quilts).
+For the 18FABPAfAB (pronounced ONE - EIGHT - FAB - PAH - FAB), 18F partnered with the General Service Administration (GSA) [Office of Warm Bedding Services](https://pages.18f.gov/ads-bpa/actual-blankets) to establish a [blanket purchase agreement (BPA)](http://www.gsa.gov/portal/content/199353) featuring vendors specializing in blankets and related bedding (e.g., duvets, comforters, quilts).

 The 18FABPAfAB is different from most other traditional bedding services contract vehicles.
 It uses [novel ways to select vendors](https://18f.gsa.gov/2015/04/23/coming-soon-the-agile-delivery-services-soliciatation/): the most important thing for us is the ability to ship high-quality working blankets from day 1.
 We plan to issue task orders — consistent with the [TechFAR](https://playbook.cio.gov/techfar/) — that feature shorter time-frames, smaller dollar amounts, and user-centered design principles, so our blankets are a better fit for the diverse needs of the public.
 For example, blankets in Georgia will have automatic pollen absorption capabilities, while blankets in California will be purely decorative, as 18Fers in the state report it's never actually that cold there.